nyu-ossd-s18/project_evaluation/openmrs_evaluation_activity_1.md

 Yes.

 Do pull requests get reviewed?
-Yes, but a Coveralls bot and the community.
+Yes, by a Coveralls bot and the community.

 Do maintainers thank people for their contributions?
 Yes, sometimes.